Excellence in Teaching and Mentoring Awards

 - Includes UCSF Volunteer Clinical Professors

-- From any UCSF teaching sites and affiliated sites including Community sites, East Bay sites, Kaiser, Mission Bay, Mount Zion, Parnassus, UCSF Benioff Children's Hospitals (Oakland and San Francisco), UCSF Fresno, SFVAMC, and ZSFG.
+- From any UCSF teaching sites and affiliated sites including, Community sites, East Bay sites, Kaiser, Mission Bay, Mount Zion, Parnassus, UCSF Benioff Children's Hospitals (Oakland and San Francisco), UCSF Fresno, SFVAMC, and ZSFG.

 Ineligible Nominees

-- Each nomination requires two faculty nominators
+- Each nomination requires two faculty nominators; submitted via an online form:

 To be considered for the Excellence in Teaching Award

-- Demonstrate nominee's daily dedication to education
+- Demonstrate the nominee's daily dedication to education

 - Describe how the nominee demonstrates a growth mindset

-- Creates a learning environment that enables learners to learn with, from and about each other to improve collaboration and patient care
+- Creates a learning environment that enables learners to learn with, from, and about each other to improve collaboration and patient care.

-- Teaches to interprofessional competencies:
+- Teaches interprofessional competencies:

 - Use the knowledge of one’s own role and the roles of other health professionals to appropriately assess and address the health care needs of the patients and populations served.

-- Work with other health professionals to establish and maintain a climate of mutual respect, dignity, diversity, ethical integrity, and trust
+- Work with other health professionals to establish and maintain a climate of mutual respect, dignity, diversity, ethical integrity, and trust.

-- Academy Excellence in Teaching Committee
+- Academy Excellence in Teaching Awards Committee

 - PIPE Professional Development Committee